cn246-dotfiles/.github/profile/README.md

 Here are my Dotfile related repositories.

-Dotfiles for various Linux and Mac services.
+Configuration files for various Linux and Mac services.